Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/BAQME.md

 | Updated    | Description
 | ----       | ---
+| 2023-03-07 | ✅ The data outage is fixed at 17:32 today.
+There're new, seperate GBFS feeds instead of 1 combined feed: https://baqmefleet.com/generate_full_feed.php?fleet=rtm and https://baqmefleet.com/generate_full_feed.php?fleet=dh.
+We prefer 1 combined feed.
+BAQME sais it will offer the data in 1 combined feed again.
+| 2023-03-03 | 🐛 There's a data outage.
+We didn't receive data from the GBFS end point anymore since yesterday 8am and today.
+Reason was an app migration at/to Joyride.
 | 2022-08-15 | BAQME emails us: 'At the moment Joyride doesn't give priority to updating the feed so it follows the GBFS standard (`is_reserved` property).
 We/BAQME updated our "old" custom made BAQME feed.
 It should give accurate data now.'
 | 2022-08-15 | We didn't get any response from Joyride.
 | 2022-07-19 | The Joyride GBFS feed has no rotated ID's, but it doesn't remove vehicles from the feed if these are in active rental ([though they should](https://github.com/NABSA/gbfs/blob/master/gbfs.md#vehicle_statusjson)).
 We emailed Joyride and ask if they can fix the GBFS feed so it doesn't include vehicles that have an active rental.